-- ensure biomedical science practitioners can input to the design of the programmes - ensure the programmes reflect the professional ethos of biomedical science - ensure the programme are current to the requirements of biomedical science and its practitioners - ensure the programmes meet the needs of local employers - provide useful advice/feedback from prospective employers - provide employment opportunities for students and graduates - enable research strategy to include potential partnerships with employers.
+- ensure the programme content is current and meets the requirements of biomedical science and its practitioners - ensure the programmes meet the needs of local employers and enhances the employability of graduates - provide useful advice/feedback from prospective employers - provide a local network of practitioners and industry colleagues who can become visiting lecturers for the programme - enable research strategy to include potential partnerships with employers.

-The Employer Liaison Group (ELG) is expected to meet regularly during each year, either face to face or on-line (e.g., Zoom, MS Teams).
-It is expected that the indicative agenda for these meetings will include reflection on the modules in each year of the programme, discussions on the currency of clinical specialism module content, careers and employability embedded in the programme, plus relevant collaborations, events and other employer facing activities.
+The Employer Liaison Group (ELG) is expected to meet regularly (more than once) during each year, either face to face or on-line (e.g., Zoom, MS Teams).
+It is expected that the indicative agenda for these meetings will include reflection on the modules in each year of the programme, discussions on the currency of clinical specialism module content, placement information (as applicable), careers and employability embedded in the programme, plus relevant collaborations, events and other employer facing activities.